 Many Assistants focus on getting all the answers right.
 Of course, this is understandable.
 We are in a role that does require organisational skills, remembering lots of detail and making our Executive’s success.

 We do have to get a lot right.

 But, if we want to expand our knowledge, do better and be better.

 We have to stretch ourselves and be in a position where we might potentially get things wrong.
 How do we go about creating a ‘growth mindset’?

-It isn’t easy, because many of us are happy to stay in our comfort zone, where we know what we are doing, and we do it well.
+It isn’t easy because many of us are happy to stay in our comfort zone, knowing what we are doing, and we do it well.